olympicsoftware/scrollbar-size/README.md

     npm install scrollbar-size

-Then just call once in the setup of your page
+Then just require the module:

-    require("scrollbar-size");
+    var scrollbarSize = require("scrollbar-size");

-A global function `window.scrollbarSize` will then be available which will return the width of scrollbars for the running platform.
+The function `scrollbarSize` will return the width of scrollbars for the running platform.

 ### Browser